The Winterthur Library

 BIOGRAPHICAL STATEMENT

 Duncan Phyfe was a furniture maker in New York City.
-Born in 1768 in Loch Fannich, Scotland, he emigrated with his family to Albany, New York, in 1783.
-Probably serving his apprenticeship in his native country, Phyfe is believed to have opened a small shop in Albany before moving to New York City around 1792.
+Born as Duncan Fife in Loch Fannich, Scotland, he emigrated with his family to Albany, New York, around 1783.
+(For many years, he was reported to have been born in 1768, but new evidence suggests 1770 as the true year of his birth.)
+He possibly served his apprenticeship in his native country, although Albany and New York City are also possible.
+Phyfe is believed to have opened a small shop in Albany before moving to New York City around 1792.
+Duncan changed the spelling of his surname from Fife to Phyfe in 1794.

 From the 1790s through 1847, Phyfe had a successful cabinetmaking business in New York City on Partition St., later becoming Fulton Street.
 Phyfe's shop, which at one point had almost one hundred working craftsmen, attracted many of New York's leading citizens as customers.
 Many other cabinetmakers copied Phyfe's work.

-Until 1837, Phyfe conducted business under his own name, but in that year his sons, William and James D., became partners, and the firm was renamed Duncan Phyfe & Sons.
+Until 1837, Phyfe conducted business under his own name, but in that year his sons, William (1803-1875) and James Duncan (1814-1887), became partners, and the firm was renamed Duncan Phyfe & Sons.
 When William left the business in 1840, the name of the firm changed once again to Duncan Phyfe & Son.
 Phyfe retired in 1847 having accumulated a large fortune.
-He died in 1854.
+He died on August 16, 1854.

 SCOPE AND CONTENT

 The collection consists of bills, receipts, a letter, and the inventory of Phyfe's estate.
-The bills of sale provide broad, general descriptions, usually recording the kind of the furniture that Phyfe made.
+The bills of sale provide broad, general descriptions, usually recording the kind of the furniture that Phyfe made, and sometimes the type of wood used.
+Along with a bill to Charles Bancker of Philadelphia is a piece of paper on which two different styles of chairs are drawn, with the prices for each.
+Bancker was to choose the style he wanted to have made.
 (None of Phyfe’s account books are known to have survived.)
+The inventory of the contents of Duncan Phyfe’s house was done a month after his death.
+The goods are listed by room.
+The furniture was often made of mahogany or rosewood, and some pieces had marble tops.

-As well, there is a group of photographs, taken in the late 1850s or the early 1860s, of the house which Phyfe had given to his daughter Mary Whitlock.
+As well, the collection includes a list of goods from the estate of Michael Phyfe which were given to his widow Susan in 1836.
+This lists a good deal of furniture, other household goods, and some livestock.
+Also found is a group of photographs, taken in the late 1850s or the early 1860s, of the Connecticut house which Phyfe had given to his daughter Mary Whitlock.
 Included are two photos taken at the time of the wedding of her son Duncan Phyfe Whitlock.

 ORGANIZATION